Sphere bundles over $4$-manifolds are trivial after looping: Rank bundles over -manifolds

-where $\phi$ is the attaching map of the top cell of $N$, $\rho$ is the injection of the $2$-skeleton, and $q$ is the pinch map onto the top cell.
-Since $\pi_3(BSO(n+1))=0$, it is easy to see that the cofibre sequence (\ref{Ncofibreeq}) implies the short exact sequence of pointed sets
+where $\phi$ is the attaching map of the top cell of $N$, $\rho$ is the inclusion of the $2$-skeleton, and $q$ is the pinch map onto the top cell.
+Since $\pi_3(BSO(n+1))=0$, it is easy to see that the homotopy cofibre sequence (\ref{Ncofibreeq}) implies the short exact sequence of pointed sets